HariharanThavaa/edr-monolithic-solution/README.md

 5. @EqualsAndHashCode generates basic equal() and hashcode() methods, using all fields but we could also customise.

 Disadvantage
-You might add some that is not necessary
+1. You might add some stuff that is not necessary
-IDE plugins needs to be installed
+2. IDE plugins needs to be installed

 Lombok features that we use
 1. We annotate with @Value the immutable classes